Tuesday 24 March 2026

 Robust data is essential for effective investment and accountability.
 This session explores how local authorities and partners are measuring progress and using evidence to guide delivery.
 Hear practical case studies and join the Monitoring Support Drop-in for hands-on advice.

-Suite 96
+Suite 88

 Infrastructure & Accessibility

 How can Wales design and deliver truly inclusive networks for walking, wheeling, and cycling?
 This session explores design standards, accessibility, and the opportunities presented by 20mph areas.
-Delegates can also take part in a Design Surgery with the TfW Active Travel design team to discuss local projects and receive expert feedback.

-Walking Tour – Cardiff in Motion
+Walking tour - Cardiff city centre

 The walking tour will run twice during the day, once in the morning and repeated in the afternoon, giving delegates two opportunities to take part.